RAD-sequencing

 We check your samples upon arrival, however we still require our users to do their own QC steps before sending samples.
 For this library prep method, we require the following to be included when submitting sample information.

-Making sure concentration, volume and amount fulfil the criteria listed in the table above (this applies to measurements AFTER restriction digest and inactivation of the enzyme).
+Making sure the concentration, volume and amount fullfil the criteria listed in the table above (this applies to measurements AFTER restriction digestion and inactivation of the enzyme).

 The EcoRI-cut DNA should be run on a gel with digested/undigested samples side-by-side, to confirm successful digestion.